Flag of the Irish Republic

 Ireland

 This page relates to the Irish Republic.
-For Northern Ireland, see United Kingdom.
+See separate page for Northern Ireland.

 There are separate pages dealing with station names in the whole of Ireland.